jzxhuang/nextjs-discord-bot/README.md

 ## Why Next.js (instead of Express, serverless, or Cloudflare Workers)?

 NextBot leverages Next.js [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers)
 to receive and respond to interactions.
-Why Next.js instead of something like Express or serverless (AWS Lambda)?

-- Next.js is free and easy to deploy on Vercel.
-Don't bother with managing VMs, EC2 instances, etc.
-- Compared to serverless (i.e. AWS Lambda), edge is faster (no cold start) and cheaper (edge has a more generous free tiers and is cheaper per request)
+But why Next.js specifically — couldn't we host a typical node app on AWS Lambda?

 - Next.js is a full web-app framework, making it easy to build an accompanying web app to go along with your Discord app.
 An example of this can be seen in `src/app/page.tsx`.
 - You can use Next.js features like [@vercel/og](https://vercel.com/docs/functions/edge-functions/og-image-generation).
   The `/pokemon` command demonstrates this!
 It generates a dynamic image at runtime, and responses are cached at the edge.
+- Compared to serverless (i.e. AWS Lambda), edge is faster (no cold start) and cheaper (edge has a more generous free tiers and is cheaper per request)
 - Vercel scales out very effectively for a more complex Discord bot, for example if you need to add analytics, logging, auth, etc.